-TEB ID Tax Regime Tax Expenditure Full Description Legal Citation Data Source for Tax Expenditure Estimates TEB - 119 Coporate Tax Other income subject to preferential rates (7) Compensation paid by sports team international associations or federations The compensation received or earned by any resident or nonresident individual from a member team of an association or international federation, associations or affiliate entities thereof, attributable to personal services rendered in Puerto Rico in connection with the holding of games of said association or federation in Puerto Rico, subject to the twenty (20) percent tax levied by Section 1023.07.
+TEB - 124 Business Tax that operates as a banking unit Other income subject to preferential rates (7) Compensation paid by sports team international associations or federations The compensation received or earned by any resident or nonresident individual from a member team of an association or international federation, associations or affiliate entities thereof, attributable to personal services rendered in Puerto Rico in connection with the holding of games of said association or federation in Puerto Rico, subject to the twenty (20) percent tax levied by Section 1023.07.
 Nothing in the provisions of this paragraph affects the tax levied by said Section 1023.07 on such income, in any way.
 This paragraph applies to member teams of the following international associations or federations: (8) Special tax on variable annuities in separate accounts Income subject to the special tax on variable annuities under Section 1023.08.
-PR Internal Revenue Code Section 1032.01 (a) (7) Corporate Income Tax Return 2016 (Form 480.2) Schedule D1 Corporation Line 2e
+Regulatory , Act 273- 2012 PR Internal Revenue Code Section 1032.01 (a) (7) Corporate Income Tax Return 2018 (Form 480.2) Schedule D1 Corporation Line 2e